This blog has been updated for the June 2019 series.

-The June 2018 exam season is now underway and we often get asked about the process of returning candidates’ scripts: how it works and what constitutes best practice.
-With that in mind, we’ve identified the issues which can occur when returning scripts – and how best to avoid them!
+The June 2019 exam season is now underway and we often get asked about the process of returning candidates’ scripts: how it works and what constitutes best practice.
+With that in mind, we’ve identified the issues that can occur when returning completed question papers – or scripts – and how best to avoid them!

 When you return scripts to us:

-The exam papers are then made available on our systems so our examiners can securely log in and mark them.
+The scripts are then made available on our systems so our examiners can securely log in and mark them.

-When scripts are sent to us to be scanned, they sometimes arrive with more or fewer pages than expected – we’ve included some examples of this below.
-This can sometimes delay the marking process until the issue is resolved so, to make sure your candidates’ scripts don’t encounter any problems, you might also find our top tips useful:
+Below are some examples of things that can go wrong.
+These issues can sometimes delay the marking process until the issue is resolved, so to make sure your candidates’ scripts don’t encounter any problems you might also find our top tips useful:

-Scripts from different exams in the same question paper packet
+Scripts from different exams in the same script envelope

-Top tip: Don’t put scripts from different exams into the same question paper packet, even if the address label for both is the same.
-When we receive scripts, we scan the bar or unit code on the yellow Parcelforce label which you attach to the outside of the question paper packet.
+Top tip: Don’t put scripts from different exams into the same script envelope, even if the address label for both is the same.
+When we receive scripts, we scan the barcode on the yellow Parcelforce label which you attach to the outside of the script envelope.
 All the scripts in the packet are then scanned and digitally ‘attached’ to that code.
 Although we make every effort to spot issues, putting scripts from different exams in the same packet means they might be matched to the wrong unit or component and this can cause delays in marking.

-Top Tip: Please don’t use treasury tags or staples to attach any additional answer booklets or word-processed pages to the script.
-All fastenings are removed as soon as the question paper packets are opened and removing them can slow down the process of scanning the papers.
-Instead, place the additional sheets inside the question paper or answer booklet so they will all be scanned together:
+Top Tip: Please don’t use treasury tags or staples to attach additional answer booklets, word-processed pages or cover sheets to the script.
+All fastenings are removed as soon as the script envelopes are opened and removing them can slow down the process of scanning the papers.
+Instead, place the additional booklets/sheets inside the question paper or main answer booklet so they will all be scanned together:

-The only exception to this is if you are printing PDFs onto coloured paper – please staple the sheets together before giving them to your candidates.
+The only exception to using additional fastenings is if you are printing PDFs onto coloured paper – please staple the sheets together before giving them to your candidates.

 Using non-OCR answer booklets

 Sometimes the answer booklets returned to us are from other exam boards or have been produced in-house by a centre.
-This causes issues at both the scanning and indexing stages – there are no bar codes on the papers for us to scan and all candidate and centre details are in different places on the paper.
+This causes issues at both the scanning and indexing stages as there are no barcodes on the papers for us to scan and all candidate and centre details are in different places on the paper.

 Top tip: Please make sure you only use OCR booklets for OCR exams.
 We have to check whether we’ve been sent an exam paper intended for another exam board and this can take some time!
-Once we establish whether the paper is meant for us it’s sent to an examiner to be traditionally, rather than digitally, marked.
+Once we establish whether the paper is meant for us it’s sent to an examiner to be traditionally marked, rather than digitally.
 If it’s for another exam board then we’ll transfer it to them – but this does delay the marking process.

 Top tip: If a candidate sits two exams one after another then please don’t let them use the same answer booklet for both exams.
-When the question papers are scanned, their answer to the second exam could be missed as the paper is digitally ‘attached’ to the bar or unit code shown on the front of the exam paper.
-Our missing scripts team will always try to track these down in the system but it might mean that the candidate’s result is not issued on time.
+When the question papers are scanned, their answer to the second exam could be missed as the paper is digitally ‘attached’ to the barcode shown on the front of the exam paper.
+We will always try to track these down in the system but it might mean that the candidate’s result is not issued on time.